timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

 within the time range.
 A more robust method is to use a last point query to determine the last record for each unique item.

-In this example, useful for asset tracking or fleet management, we create a metadata table for each vehicle being tracked, and a second time-series table containing the vehicle's location at a given time:
+In this example, useful for asset tracking or fleet management, you create a metadata table for each vehicle being tracked, and a second time-series table containing the vehicle's location at a given time: